-Kate Breheny, Program Manager
+Patricia Shulenburg, Program Manager

-Bridget Wright, Office & Development Manager
+Bridget Wright, Development Director

 While growing up in Chicago, Illinois, Bridget always looked forward to spending as much time as possible at her family's home on Crow Island in The Thousand Islands.
 After earning a Bachelor of Science Degree from the University of Illinois she worked as Development Director for Shared Marketing Services in Chicago.
 In 2006 Bridget realized her lifelong dream and relocated permanently to the River to be near family.
 She was thrilled to join the staff at Save the River in 2010.

 Linda first joined Save the River as our volunteer bookkeeper from 1999-2002, returning in 2005 as a part-time employee.
 She earned a Bachelor's degree in Math from the University of New Hampshire.
 Her accounting career has been in both non-profit and for-profit environments.
 Linda and her husband Eric live in Evans Mills where they raise sheep.
 She enjoys spending her free time quilting, gardening, and reading.

 Save The River Announces Interim Executive Director

 Save The River announced today that John Peach has been appointed to serve as the executive director and Upper St. Lawrence Riverkeeper in an interim capacity until a new director has been hired.
 John has resigned from his position on the board of directors to serve in this interim role.
 The search process for the […] read more

 Save The River Announces Additions to Staff – Updated